-- In his 1664 "Treatise of Man", Rene Descartes correctly hypothesized that nerves are conductors of information from the skin and sense organs to the brain and back from the brain to the muscles. - The central nervous system evolved as a device made of nerve cells that processes information to convert sensory input into appropriate output.
+- In 1664, Rene Descartes correctly hypothesized in "Treatise of Man" that nerves are conductors of information from the skin and sense organs to the brain and back from the brain to the muscles. - The central nervous system evolved as a device made of nerve cells that processes information to convert sensory input into appropriate motor output.